harrymmurphy/Commodities_American_Rev/README.md

 Unsmooted

 <img width="676" alt="image" src="https://github.com/harrymmurphy/Commodities_American_Rev/assets/143562527/2f4acdb5-496b-46ac-8611-d88baa3ed34b">
+Death Count and Supercycle plotted on same timeseries.

 ### Differences-in-Differences (DiD) Analysis
 Once the coinage data is finished, I intend on applying applied econometric techniques for causal inference.
 Looking to detect the relationship between deflation of colonial paper money and commodities prices, and whether it is more causal for the supercycle as compared to the war.